-Artists have been beavering away and ideas have been simmering for PUSH Festival, a celebration of the North West’s best-emerging artists and creatives.
-We love that PUSH gives audiences the chance to seek out these new and extraordinary performances, works and screenings – some brand-new and some so good that they demand to be seen again.
+Celebrating the North West’s emerging artists and creatives, we love that PUSH gives audiences the chance to seek out new and extraordinary performances, works and screenings – some brand-new and some so good that they demand to be seen again.